BrentAIICT/MSSA-SCA/PowerShellTraining/PSADProject4.md

 ```

-## Test the results by running your function:
+## Test the results by doing the following, after running your function:

 - Check in the Disabled Users OU for the users
 - Try to login to one of the user accounts